keith-turner/compaculation/README.md

  * When a simulation compaction executes in a thrad pool is sleeps a number of ticks based on the input data size.
  * Every tick, the simulation adds files to zero or more tablets.

 The following commands can be used to run the simulation.
+To change the simulation, edit the [Parameters](src/compaculation/Parameters.java) object in [Main](src/compaculation/Main.java).

 ```
 $ mvn compile